Does your tax change if you are a carer?

 The Australian Taxation Office website has a lot of information about your tax.
 If you need extra help or advice, you can talk to an accountant or tax agent.
 If you have a low income and need help to fill in your tax return, you can contact the Tax Help program for advice.

-If you or the person you care for gets a payment from the government
+If you or the person you care for are under age pension aged and gets a payment from the government

 … you don’t pay tax on those payments.